-- For Public Works Projects over \$15,000 and subject to Public Contract Code section 20800 et seq., the Formal Bid Process shall comply with all aspects of state and local law governing formal competitive bidding, including, but not limited to, the Public Contract Code, Government Code, Labor Code, Ordinances, Resolutions and Policies of the Board of Directors as may be adopted from time-to-time. - The notice inviting formal bids shall comply with the requirements set forth in Public Contract Code section 20804.
-At a minimum, the notice inviting formal bids shall: - (a) Describe the project in general terms and state the project to be done; - (b) State how to obtain more detailed information about the project.
-The specifications shall not call for a designated material, product, thing, or service by specific brand or trade
+- For Public Works Projects over \$15,000 and subject to Public Contract Code section 20800 et seq., the Formal Bid Process shall comply with all aspects of state and local law governing formal competitive bidding, including, but not limited to, the Public Contract Code, Government Code, Labor Code, Ordinances, Resolutions and Policies of the Board of Directors as may be adopted from time-to-time. - 2.
+The notice inviting formal bids shall comply with the requirements set forth in Public Contract Code section 20804.
+At a minimum, the notice inviting formal bids shall: - Describe the project in general terms and state the project to be done; - (b) State how to obtain more detailed information about the project.
+The specifications shall not call for a designated material, product, thing, or service by specific brand or trade name unless the District complies with the requirements under Public Contract Code section 3400 et seq.;

-- name unless the District complies with the requirements under Public Contract Code section 3400 et seq.; - (c) State the deadline, including date, time and place, for the submission of sealed bids that is at least ten (10) calendar days after publication or posting of the notice; - (d) Require bidders to post one of the following forms of bidder's security: (a) cash, (b) a cashier's check made payable to the District, (c) a certified check made payable to the District, or (d) a bidder's bond executed by an admitted surety insurer, made payable to the District; - (e) State that a payment bond is required for a Contract for a Public Works Project involving an expenditure in excess of twenty-five thousand dollars (\$25,000) as required pursuant to Civil Code section 9550.
-For Contracts at or below \$25,000, a payment bond may be required; - (f) Advise vendors that the District may reject any and/or all bids received and re-advertise, and the District may waive any minor irregularities in each bid received; - (g) Set forth a procedure that shall be followed in the event of a tie between the lowest Responsive and Responsible bidders; - (h) Include any other information required by federal, state or local law, as applicable, or whatever provisions, consistent with this Policy, that the General Manager or Finance/HR Director determines are necessary, desirable, and/or advantageous to the District. - Each notice inviting bids shall be published in a newspaper of general circulation or posted in at least three public places in the District at least ten (10) days before the date for the opening of bids consistent with the requirements set forth in Public Contract Code section 20804.
+- (c) State the deadline, including date, time and place, for the submission of sealed bids that is at least ten (10) calendar days after publication or posting of the notice; - (d) Require bidders to post one of the following forms of bidder's security: (a) cash, (b) a cashier's check made payable to the District, (c) a certified check made payable to the District, or (d) a bidder's bond executed by an admitted surety insurer, made payable to the District; - (e) State that a payment bond is required for a Contract for a Public Works Project involving an expenditure in excess of twenty-five thousand dollars (\$25,000) as required pursuant to Civil Code section 9550.
+For Contracts at or below \$25,000, a payment bond may be required; - (f) Advise vendors that the District may reject any and/or all bids received and re-advertise, and the District may waive any minor irregularities in each bid received; - (g) Set forth a procedure that shall be followed in the event of a tie between the lowest Responsive and Responsible bidders; - (h) Include any other information required by federal, state or local law, as applicable, or whatever provisions, consistent with this Policy, that the General Manager or Finance/HR Director determines are necessary, desirable, and/or advantageous to the District. - 3.
+Each notice inviting bids shall be published in a newspaper of general circulation or posted in at least three public places in the District at least ten (10) days before the date for the opening of bids consistent with the requirements set forth in Public Contract Code section 20804. - Bid Opening: - (a) Sealed bids shall be submitted to the District office, time stamped when received, and shall clearly identify the bidder and the name of the project on the envelope.